Logann120/Business-Model-CIST2100/Financial_Plan.md

 - HR Specialist X 5 = 245,000
 #### Revenue Estimates
 ###### Year 1
-- Small Business Package X ~0.0001% of 30.7 million small businesses = 1,188 X 3,070 = 3,647,160/year
+- Small Business Package X ~0.00001% of 30.7 million small businesses = 1,188 X 307 = 364,716/year
 - Large Business Package X ~0.01% of 16,055 large businesses = 7,188 X 161 = 1,157,268/year
 - Government Package X ~0.1% of 245 government agencies = 11,988 X 25 = 299,700/year
 ###### Year 2
-- Small Business increase X 2 = 1,188 X 6,140 = 7,294,320/year
+- Small Business increase X 2 = 1,188 X 6,140 = 729,432/year
 - Large Business increase X 2 = 7,188 X 322 = 2,314,536/year
 - Government Agency increase X 1.25 = 11,988 X 31 = 374,625/year
 ###### Year 3
-- Small Business increase X 2 = 1,188 X 12,280 = 14,588,640/year
+- Small Business increase X 2 = 1,188 X 12,280 = 1,458,864/year
 - Large Business increase X 2 = 7,188 X 644 = 4,629,072/year
 - Government Agency increase X 1.25 = 11,988 X 39 = 468,281/year

 #### Financial Viability Assessment
-- Based our projected revenue estimates, our business model appears to be viable.
-Assuming things go as planned, we will make enough profit each year to sustain ourselves comfortably and follow our advertising and legal plans.
+- Based on our projected revenue estimates, our business model appears ultimately to be viable.
+Assuming things go as planned, the first year will be tight, but things will pick up the pace in years two and three.
+The costs of start-up should be easily and fully covered by the second year.
+With the extra funds by year two, we will be able to spread our advertising more widely across the country and add more features and resources to our business.

 ## References
 - Insureon.(2020).
 How much does insurance cost for technology businesses?.
 Retrieved from 	https://www.insureon.com/technology-business-insurance/cost